JackRM10/Rule-Based_and_AI_NLP_ChatBots/README.md

 AI NLP chat bot

 Created a NLP chat bot using the SpaCy library.
-Created mutiple scaenarios with which to train the chat bot model.
+Created multiple scenarios with which to train the chat bot model.
 Created code to test and train model to improve efficiency.